meetmuhammadali/React-js/README.md

-Multi-Faq-Slection
+<h1>Multi-Faq-Slection</h1>

-"Discover the essential questions that often arise in React.js interviews.
+<strong>"Discover the essential questions that often arise in React.js interviews.
 Elevate your preparation to confidently tackle any technical challenge.
 Start mastering React.js today and unlock your potential!"

-"Locate all code files within the 'src' folder effortlessly."
+"Locate all code files within the 'src' folder effortlessly."</strong>